The zombie apocalypse has long been a favorite subject of horror movies, but where would you hide if the undead really roamed the Earth?

-The Center for Disease Control recently made waves with a blog post describing the steps they would take in the event of a zombie apocalypse.
-While their vows to investigate and quarantine an infection provide some comfort, it's important to have a secure refuge in mind for the worst case scenario.
-In no particular order, we present to you the pros and cons of 10 real-life hideout options to help you make an informed decision...
+The question may seem absurd, and yet the U.S. Centers for Disease Control even has its own recommendations for zombie preparedness.
+And while the agency’s vows to investigate and quarantine an infection provide some comfort, it’s important to have a secure refuge in mind for the worst case scenario.
+In no particular order, we present to you the pros and cons of 10 real-world hideout options to help you make an informed decision.

 One of the safest places to be during a zombie apocalypse is underground, and as far as subterranean cities go, Wiltshire’s underground city is a truly impressive example.
 Built in the 1950s, this 35-acre bunker has the capabilities to sustain 4,000 people for up to 3 months with no assistance from the outside world.
 The complex was outfitted with offices, laundries, a hospital, cafeterias, kitchens, the second largest phone exchange in Britain, and a television studio, but none of these amenities were ever used.
 In 2004 the city was decommissioned, and all the water and fuel were drained from its storage tanks.

 Pros: Assuming you could gather up enough supplies (food, water, and fuel for electricity), waiting out a zombie apocalypse in an underground city would be one of the safest and most sensible strategies.

 Cons: Underground or not, it’s much harder to secure such a large area, and with more people come more variables.
 Living in a colony of up to 4,000 other people is not ideal.
 The more people, the greater the risks.